daviemola/contacts-keeper-app/readme.md

 It gives you the ability to create, update, delete contacts based on your needs.
 The contacts can also be stored based on your needs.

 ## Built
-Build with ❤ by David Mola
+Built with ❤ by David Mola